Kapeng barako: Description

 The shape of the liberica beans is unique among other commercial species (arabica, robusta, and excelsa).
-It is asymmetric, with one side shorter than the other side, creating characteristic "hook" at the tip.
+It is asymmetric, with one side shorter than the other side, creating a characteristic "hook" at the tip.
 The central furrow is also more jagged in comparison to other coffee beans.

 Barako trees are very tall, reaching up to 20 m high.
 They are harvested using ladders.
 The size of the cherries, the beans, and the leaves of barako are also among the largest of all coffee varieties.

 Its taste is said to be superior to Robusta, and most Philippine coffee drinkers prefer barako to Arabica.
-Arabica–varraco and excelsa–varraco blends are popular and create a cup with broader flavor range.
+Arabica–varraco and excelsa–varraco blends are popular and create a cup with a broader flavor range.
 It has a distinctive flavor and a strong fragrance reminiscent of aniseed.

 Cultivation and conservation

 Barako only accounts for less than 2% of commercial coffee grown.
 It is abundant in the Philippines.
 It is rarely exported, as most production come from small farms.
 It is sold to the local and tourist market.
 It is also produced in Malaysia.
+Beyond its culinary use, the C. liberica species has gained global ecological importance due to its unique resilience in waterlogged, acidic peat soils.
+In regions like Sumatra and Borneo, it is increasingly utilized as a key crop for peatland restoration (paludiculture), providing a sustainable economic alternative to drainage-based agriculture and helping to prevent peat fires.

 The large sizes of barako trees make it less efficient for production and harvesting than other coffee varieties, causing most modern farmers to shy away from it and grow robusta cultivars instead.
 However, there is recent interest in reviving and conserving barako, including increasing preference for it in local coffee shops in the Philippines.

 Barako coffee is listed in the Ark of Taste international catalogue of endangered heritage foods by the Slow Food movement.